AryaaSk/3D-Engine/Docs/GameHelper.md

 ## Objects

 ### Adding Objects
-To add objects, you use the PhysicsObject class, it will take in 2 required parameters, and 2 optional parameters:
+To add objects, you use the PhysicsObject class, it will take in 2 required parameters, and 1 optional parameter:
 1. **CannonJSWorld**: This is the CannonJS world in which we will add all the objects, we defined this above as simply **world**, so just pass that in first.
 2. **Aryaa3DShape**: The aryaa3D object, such as a Box(), or a custom object you built in the Shape Builder
-3. **CannonJSShape (optional)**: This will serve as the hitbox of your object, if you don't pass anything then the GameHelper will automatically create a bounding box, and set that as your hitbox, it is of type CANNON.Shape.
-4. **CannonJSBody (optional)**: The body, of your objects, which contains information such as its mass.
-If you leave this as undefined then GameHelper will automatically set the mass of the object as 1.
+3. **CannonJSBody (optional)**: The CannonJS object, this includes the hitbox and other info such as the mass.
+If you leave this as undefined, then it will create a hitbox for your aryaa3D shape, by getting it's bounding box, and also set its mass to 1.

 Here is how you would make a simple cube object:
 ```javascript